DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 <div class="description">
 <p>A light glints in Zsolt’s amber eyes.
 "There's been a tale echoing through these woods of late.
 A tale of a Vistana woman, a kind of phantom, who stalks the paths under the moon's gaze.
 They say she's not of this world, but from the realms of death itself.”</p>
 <p>He licks his lips.
-"She's said to be a frightful sight, with eyes that burn like embers in the darkness.
+"She's said to be a frightful sight, with eyes that burn like embers in the darkness, and an iron leg that shrieks in the night.
 They say she's clad in a patchwork of cloaks, like a wandering vagabond, but don't let that fool you.
 For in her hand, she carries a wicked blade—a weapon that thirsts for the blood of innocents.”</p>
 <p>He chuckles lightly.
 "And oh, does her blade drink well!
 She's been butchering good folk in the woods, they say.
 Men, women—it matters not.
 Whip! goes her blade, and off come their heads, trophies for her dark desires.”</p>
 <p>He pauses, and his lips spread into a wolfish grin,  "But I'm sure we'll have naught to worry about with fine, strong folks like you on the roads.
 And besides—how deadly can a tale truly be?"</p>
 </div>

 When his story is complete, Zsolt playfully asks the players whether they have good steel to defend themselves, should the murderess find them upon the road.

-If at least two characters show that they’re carrying silvered weapons or ammunition, the playful light fades from Zsolt’s eyes, and the playful light fades from Zsolt's eyes, replaced by a momentary glint of wariness.
+If at least two characters show that they’re carrying silvered weapons or ammunition, the playful light fades from Zsolt’s eyes, replaced by a momentary glint of wariness.
 His grip tightens around his spear, and his gaze meets Mathilda's for a brief, near-imperceptible moment.
 He congratulates the players on entering the woods well-prepared, but the joviality in his voice has become hollow.
 Unless stopped or provided with a suitable excuse, Zsolt and Mathilda accompany the players in silence as far as the Luna River Crossroads, then depart south toward Berez.

 Otherwise, if no characters show that they’re carrying silvered weapons or ammunition, a mocking smirk creeps onto Zsolt's face, and he says, "You seem to be mighty warriors indeed!
 But it seems you've forgotten something important."
 If the players ask what they've forgotten, Zsolt's eyes flash with hunger, and he hisses, "Silver."
 He and Mathilda then assume their hybrid forms and attack.